DJFliX/palm-totp/readme.md

 ToDo for first "releasable" version:
 - [x] Find a TOTP library that will compile on Palm OS
 - [x] Find out how to "get time" in Palm OS
+- [ ] Account for timezone offset in "calculated unix timestamps"
 - [x] Write/fix helper function to display totp code correctly
 - [ ] Change hardcoded hmac key to a input field in the main form
 - [ ] Add a refresh button